As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Idea Tracking Forms

-Another key to success of the President’s role is getting long range planning done for your PTO.
+Another key to success in the PTO President’s role is getting long range planning done for your PTO.

 The most healthy and organized PTOs aren’t just flying by the seat of their pants.